Analysis of market weights under volatility-stabilized market models: Introduction

-This article sometimes requires notations that refer to similar, and yet different, objects.
-To help the reader avoid confusion, we list most of the notations used repeatedly in the following sections.
+This article sometimes requires notation that refers to similar, and yet different, objects.
+To help the reader avoid confusion, we now list most of the notation used repeatedly in the following sections.